NBA: Doncic picks up 16th tech in Lakers’ win vs Nets, faces one-match ban

 - list 4 of 4France calls IOC sex testing a ‘step backwards’ while Trump praises move

 Josh Minott had 18 points and six rebounds in Brooklyn’s 10th consecutive loss.
-Nic Claxton and Ziaire Williams scored 16 points apiece while leading the Nets’ lively effort, but both starters were kept on the bench for the entire fourth quarter along with Noah Clowney.
+Nic Claxton and Ziaire Williams scored 16 points apiece while leading the Nets’ lively effort, but both starters were kept on the bench for the entire fourth quarter, along with Noah Clowney.

 The young Nets still hung with the road-weary Lakers until the final minutes, erasing an early double-digit deficit and leading in the fourth quarter of their 20th loss in 22 games overall.